lazy-ocean/releaser/README.md

-# [Spotify Releaser](https://a11y-showcase-museum.vercel.app/en) - never miss new music!
+# [Spotify Releaser](https://spotify-releaser.vercel.app/) - never miss new music!

 <img width=100% src="public/demo.gif" alt='Spotify Releaser Demo'/>

 Track new releases from your favourite artists on Spotify.
 Get a list of new albums and singles of artists or songs you've liked on Spotify, filter releases by type and get as far back as last year!

+> **Please reach out to me if you'd like to use the app - at the moment it is under a strict limit of 25 users according to the Spotify Developer Policy.**

 ## 🔗 Deployed version